Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 Genre: Historical Drama/ Western

-About: This gritty, action-packed Western explores the harsh realities of America’s frontier days.
+About: The forgotten show, in my opinion.
+This gritty, action-packed Western explores the harsh realities of America’s frontier days.
 Led by Taylor Kitsch’s powerful performance, the show balances brutal survival scenes with emotional depth, making it one of Netflix’s standout releases this year.
-If you are looking for “feel good” viewing, this show is not for you.
+It’s hard to watch, but so good.

 Why?
 The storytelling and characters pull you in.
 But what I liked the most was how visually stunning it was.